 51. Ignore the competition

-Only consider the competition when you're researching for your own marketing strategy.
+Only consider the competition when compiling your own marketing strategy.
 Don't become obsessed by them and always follow what they're doing.
-Because what they're doing isn't necessarily right.
+Because what they're doing isn't necessarily right for you.
 Concentrate on your own business and have confidence in yourself.
-Work to your own marketing plan, not anyone else's.

 52. Use Google Local